-Queen and first runner up must be at least 18 years of age.
-Other contestants must be at least 16 years old and cannot have reached their 22nd birthday on or before June 1, 2017.
+Queen and first runner up must be at least 18 years of age and cannot have reached their 23rd birthday on or before June 1, 2022.
+Other contestants must be at least 16 years old.

 A contestant must be an Indiana resident, a U.S. citizen, and represent her home county.
-One of her parents or legal guardians must also be an Indiana resident.
-The only exception: she may re-side in an adjoining county if the majority of her activities are in the county in which she enters the contest.
+The only exception: she may reside in an adjoining county if the majority of her activities are in the county in which she enters the contest.

 Each contestant must be an active member of at least one worthwhile organization in her community, such as church groups, Girl Scouts, 4-H, etc.